 I also taught English Writing in the intensive Penn Pre-Freshman Program during the summers of 2020 (online) and 2019 (in person).
 Developed in coordination with other instructors, this introductory writing course included poetry and short fiction by authors such as Ama Ata Aidoo, Gwendolyn Brooks, and Viet Thanh Nguyen.

-At The Ohio State University, I taught two sections of First Year Writing (Spring 2016, Fall 2015), choosing the theme of “Science and Technology in Popular Media.”
+At The Ohio State University, I taught First Year Writing for two semesters (Spring 2016, Fall 2015), choosing the theme of “Science and Technology in Popular Media.”
 This course explored rhetorical strategies in relation to pressing issues like climate change and genetic modification.
 Students engaged with traditional essays alongside multimedia sources such as advertisements, and produced a scaffolded series of assignments culminating in a final research paper.

 Teaching Assistantships and Instructional Support